hawkrives/junqi/README.md

 # junqi (JavaScript Querying for Node.js)

 ## Introduction
 junqi is a **simple** library that allows POJSO's (Plain-Old JavaScript Objects) to be queried more conveniently.
 Its goal is to consolidate and expose multiple query grammars with a single backend.
-Initially, the objeq [objeq] grammar will be supported, eventually followed by JSONiq [jsoniq] support.
+Initially, the objeq grammar will be supported, eventually followed by JSONiq [jsoniq] support.

 ### What Does it Do?
 It lets you take a JavaScript Array and query it.
 Querying includes one or more steps of filtering, drill-down, synthesis, sorting and/or aggregation.